bartuspan/ubik/README.md

 # UBIK

-Ubik is a library of useful theme-agnostic WordPress snippets, hacks, and utility functions bundled into a plugin.
+Ubik is a library of useful theme-agnostic WordPress snippets, hacks, and utility functions.
 It is designed to be extremely lightweight and configurable, offering no back-end options screen or user interface of any kind.
 All settings and options are managed in a simple configuration file and everything is disabled by default.
 This means you'll need to get your hands dirty and break out a text editor to harness the power of Ubik.
 In essence, Ubik is a performance-optimized drop-in replacement for dozens of single-function WordPress plugins *or* a library of potentially useful code that can be mined for your own purposes.